PhilippAumann/circuitq/README.md

+![Logo](CirquitQLogoText.png)
 # CircuitQ
-![Logo](CirquitQLogoText.png)
-## Automated design of superconducting qubits
+## Simulation and analysis of superconducting circuits

 For exemplary usage see the notebooks folder.